-This item is currently on backorder.
 This set of five DVDs explores the causes, symptoms, diagnosis, and treatment of Borderline Personality Disorder.

 In this four volume video series you'll learn how to master, step-by-step, a set of Crisis Survival skills that are remarkably simple, do-able, easy to remember, and ready to put into practice.